michLab/project_2_ball_chaser/README.md

 ## Nodes
 Two nodes are essential for **white** ball chasing:
-* process image - which subsribes images form camera and finds a **white** blob on it.
+* `process_image` - which subsribes images form camera and finds a **white** blob on it.
 This node also calls drive_bot service to steer robot
-* drive_bot - it is a service to drive robot (it could move froward, backward or turn around its veritcal axis)
+* `drive_bot` - it is a service to drive robot (it could move froward, backward or turn around its veritcal axis)

+## Robot

+Robot is described in my_robot.urdf file.
+It is a two-wheeled round-shaped vehicle with two caster balls.
+It is equipped with a monocular camera and Hokuyo laser scaner.

 ## License
 The contents of this repository are covered under the [MIT License](./LICENSE.txt)